 There are multiple factors associated with the built environment that can influence drug use and drug overdoses40.
-Neighborhood deterioration can also have an influence on drug usage and overdose40.
-A community with deteriorating neighborhoods can lack empowerment and collective efficacy. a critical way that communities inhibit the perpetration of violence^{40,5}.
+Neighborhood deterioration can also have an influence on drug usage efficacy, a critical way that communities inhibit the perpetration of violence^{40,5}.
 Residents who are living in a deteriorating built environment may experience an increase in psychological distress which may encourage an increase in risk taking and more dangerous drug abuse activity40.